-Applying user-centered design techniques can significantly improve the appeal of the user interface and thus the engagement with personal lifestyle coaching system [31].
+Applying user-centered design techniques can significantly improve the appeal of the user interface and thus the engagement with personal lifestyle coaching system [32].
 Next to the ease-of-use, visual appeal and clear presentation, the user experience has to be enjoyable and rewarding.
 Active engagement of the user in interaction with lifestyle intervention is crucial to ensure prolonged use of an intervention.

-There is a need for guidelines and standardization for eHealth technology in general [10], as well as for the lifestyle interventions, in particular.
+There is a need for guidelines and standardization for evaluation of eHealth technology in general [11], as well as for the lifestyle support systems, in particular.
 In addition, the multi-device architecture is necessary to enable easy exchange of monitoring data between web-based and private mobile parts of lifestyle support systems.
-This paper makes two contributions: (1) new insights into the existing lifestyle interventions with virtual coaching, their limitations and recommendations for improvements (lack of unanimity in interface and interaction, etc.) and (2) integrated approach, by considering a multi-device eHealth system with motivational design features (such as timely feedback) which increases the involvement of patients as well as healthcare professionals.
+Qualitative evaluation studies focusing on the process evaluation and user experiences with technology can help researchers to understand what persuasive features can enhance adherence, motivate people and how this technology should be further developed to optimally match the final design with the needs of real users in daily healthcare practice.
+This paper combines methods from HCI and eHealth and makes several contributions: (1) new insights into the existing lifestyle change support systems with personal virtual coaching, their limitations and recommendations for improvements (lack of unanimity in interface and interaction, etc.); (2) integrated approach by considering a multi-device eHealth system with motivational design features (such as timely feedback), which increases the involvement of patients as well as healthcare professionals and (3) practical recommendations for persuasive design and evaluation methodology combining validated and widely used methods from eHealth and HCI fields.